Bina D'Costa: Publications and research

+D'Costa's research has focused on children's displacement and has covered war crimes, genocide and struggles for justice in South Asia; human rights activism and indigenous politics in South Asia; identity politics, and conflicts.
+She has contributed to policy research in UNICEF, OHCHR, the UNRISD, and the ARC Centre of Excellence for the Elimination of Violence Against Women (CEVAW), as well and various governments' aid and international development programs.

 In her 2011 book Nation Building, Gender, and War Crimes in South Asia, D'Costa wrote about the murder of Bihari citizens during the Bangladesh Liberation war.
-The Daily Star described her book as a "mammoth task"; she provided a gendered analysis of conflict in South Asia.
-She has also carried out research on Birangona, rape victims of the Bangladesh Liberation war.
-She also tracked down Australian doctor Geoffrey Davis, who carried abortions for rape victims after the war ended.
+The Daily Star described her book as a "mammoth task".
+In it, she provides a gendered analysis of conflict in South Asia.
+She has also carried out research on Birangona, rape victims of the Bangladesh Liberation War.
+She tracked down Australian doctor Geoffrey Davis, who carried out abortions for rape victims after the war ended.

-D'Costa has written on how Rohingya people have been excluded and marginalized by the government of Myanmar.
+D'Costa has also written on how Rohingya people have been excluded and marginalised by the government of Myanmar.

+Other roles and activities

+As of 2010 D'Costa was a member of the Dristhipat Writers' Collective.

+As of 2026 she is a member of the International Chittagong Hill Tracts Commission in Bangladesh, a human rights advocacy body for Indigenous communities in the Chittagong Hill Tracts in Bangladesh.
+She is also a UN Special Procedures Mandate Holder and an Australian Research Council Future Fellow.

+Recognition and awards

+In 2020, D'Costa received the Distinguished Alumni Award from the Kroc Institute for International Peace Studies at the University of Notre Dame, and in 2022 she was the recipient of the J. Ann Tickner Award from the International Studies Association.